6 essential components of a great homepage

-Wow your website visitors and win new business with these homepage tips
+Amaze your website visitors and acquire new clients with these homepage tips

-Without a strong homepage to hook people in, your website visitors may fail to find what they need, feel unimpressed by how you present your business, or both.
+Without a solid homepage to hook people in, your website visitors may fail to find what they need, feel unimpressed by how you present your business, or both.
 What happens next?
-They click away, and visit your competitor instead.
+They click away and visit your competitor instead.

-Over more than 16 years in business, we’ve worked with hundreds of clients across numerous industries to build websites that work.
-And what we’ve discovered is this: while each client’s services and marketing goals are very different, the essential components of a great homepage are pretty consistent across the board.
+With 19+ years in business, we’ve worked with hundreds of clients across numerous industries to build websites that work.
+We’ve discovered this: while each client’s services and marketing goals are very different, the essential components of a great homepage are pretty consistent across the board.

 #1: Outstanding branding

-To do this, make sure your branding is recognizable and professional, and that it matches the branding you use on your other marketing materials.
+To do this, ensure your branding is recognizable and professional and matches the visuals you use on your other marketing materials.

 #2: Click-worthy CTAs

-Using the right calls to action (CTAs) on your homepage can have a huge impact on the number of leads and conversions you generate.
+Using the right calls to action (CTAs) on your homepage can significantly impact the number of leads and conversions you generate.
 Think about the most important thing you’d like your visitors to do on your homepage, and don’t be afraid to be direct!

 Compel your customers to click!
 How to write an effective Call to Action